 This W. Elsegood could be one of two people: William James Elsegood was 27 in 1872, a carpenter and builder who would go on to construct part of the overland telegraph line to South Australia; or his father, William Hunt Elsegood, 52 years of age, a carter in town, but before that a Lance Corporal in the 96th Regiment of Foot.
 Elsegood was posted to the colony back in 1847 but stayed on as a civilian to raise a very large family.
 He had a daughter called Mary Ann, who was born in Perth, and by 1872 was aged 19.

 Now, there are a lot of gaps in the record.
 We know Joseph Dyson had something to do with the setting up of the Union Troop of Cavalry, but there is no evidence as yet for (or against) him actually being a member of the troop, and if he was a member, how long did he serve?
-But I would like to think that a gallantly attired cavalryman might have caught the eye of the teenaged daughter of an old soldier…
+But I would like to think that a gallantly attired cavalryman in quite a spiffy hat might have caught the eye of the teenaged daughter of a grizzled old soldier…